 Municipal Regional Permit

 The Water Board issued county-wide municipal stormwater permits in the 1990s to all municipalities and flood management agencies in Alameda, Contra Costa, San Mateo, and Santa Clara counties, and within Solano County, the cities of Fairfield, Suisun City, and Vallejo, and the Vallejo Flood and Wastewater District.
 In 2009, the Water Board reissued these county-wide municipal stormwater permits as one Municipal Regional Stormwater NPDES Permit (MRP).
-The MRP was reissued in 2015 and is scheduled for reissuance in late 2021.
-The current permit and related reports are available here:
+The MRP was reissued in 2015 and again in 2022.

 For general inquiries, or to request copies of MRP Annual Reports, Green Infrastructure Plans, Water Quality Monitoring Reports, Direct Discharge Plans, or other submittals, please email our MRP inbox: